t-yunqi/cde2310_g4/mech_doc/README.md

 - **Camera and Servo Motors**: Wire these components after the payload floor is fully secured, to avoid wiring complications.

 ### Servo Installation
-- Servos as press fit into the 3d printed mounts, masking tape can be used to secure further.
+- Servos as press fit into the 3d printed mounts, masking tape can be used to secure further.\

 ---

 ## Mechanical and Assembly Recommendations
 - Ensure all glued components have fully set before testing the release mechanism.
 - Double-check servo alignments and wiring connections to ensure smooth operation.
 - Conduct initial launch tests at low servo power settings to verify mechanical stability and integrity.
+- 3d printed holes are 0.2mm smaller than bolt dimensions.
+This is so that bolts can be threaded through, increasing securing power.
 ---

 ## Design Reasoning